-According to survey, around 90% of wildland or forest fire has direct or indirect relation with human factors (Depicker et al., 2020)
+According to survey, around 90% of wildfires has direct or indirect relation with human factors (Depicker et al., 2020)

-According to survey, around 90% of wildland or forest fire has direct or indirect relation with human factors (Depicker et al., 2020).
 Distance to Settlement (Table 5; no. 1) and Distance to Road (Table 5; no. 2) show the main variables related to human factors for fire probability due to those variables represent the main human activities factors.
-Figure 34 shows that the dominant colour is red (3.1 - 4) means the area was dominated remotes area or far from settlements.
+Figure 34 shows that the dominant colour is red (3.1-4) means the area was dominated remotes area or far from settlements.
 Figure 35 shows the colour of the map is dominated in green colour means there are so many roads that available on the area for human movement.